AlexandreSaPt/apps_fs/readme.md

 The ID of the message you can find in the *CAN Table* file in the FS Google Drive. <br>
 <img src="./img/CAN_Table.png"><br>

-To setup up the CAN communication, we followed the *FlexCAN_T4* <a href="https://github.com/tonton81/FlexCAN_T4/tree/master">github</a> repository ans its examples.
+To setup up the CAN communication, we followed the *FlexCAN_T4*'s <a href="https://github.com/tonton81/FlexCAN_T4/tree/master">github</a> repository and its examples.
 The baudrate set in our code is the same as the one the FS team used in the 01.